Trams in Basel: History

 The first line of the Basel tramway network was opened on 6 May 1895.
 It followed the route Centralbahnhof–Marktplatz–Mittlere Brücke–Aeschenplatz–Badischer Bahnhof.

 The network grew quickly.
 In 1897, six new sections were put in service, with one linking Basel and Birsfelden.

 In 1900, the Basel tramway network acquired an international dimension, when a new cross-border line was opened to Sankt-Ludwig (now Saint-Louis, Haut-Rhin), in the then German Empire.
-The line operated till 1950.
-In 1910, a second international line was opened to Hüningen (now Huningue also Haut Rhin), which was used until 1961.
-The line to Lörrach in Baden, Germany, was opened in 1919 and worked till 1967.
+The line operated until 1950.
+In 1910, a second international line was opened to Hüningen (now Huningue, also in Haut-Rhin), which was used until 1961.
+The line to Lörrach in Baden, Germany, was opened in 1919 and worked until 1967.

 Since 1887, the tram from Basel to Rodersdorf, now part of Baselland Transport line n° 10, passed (and passes) through the village of Leymen in Alsace.
 But that Birsigthalbahn (Birsig Valley Railway) would be joined to the general tram network of Basel as late as in 1984.

 From 1900 until 1936, at least one section of the network was modified each year.
 In 1934, upon the opening of a new section of line from Margarethenstr. to Binningen, the network reached its greatest length of 72 km.

 During the two World Wars, services were suspended on the parts of the line extending beyond Switzerland's borders.
 After World War II, several lines were closed.
 In 1958, the total length of the network's routes was 51.7 km.

 In 1974, the several companies that had been operating the suburban lines were merged to form the new company bearing the name Baselland Transport AG (BLT).